-Hawaiʻi is all about Ohana (family) and there are few holidays that mean more to this culture than Mother’s Day.
+Hawaiʻi is all about Ohana (family), and few holidays mean more to this culture than Mother’s Day.
 All the traditional appreciation that most people do for mom, like flowers and cards and brunch, still happen here but with a flare towards the culture of Hawaiian family life.
-Of course it’s easy to pull off a bouquet of cut flowers, they’re everywhere!
+Of course, it’s easy to pull off a bouquet of cut flowers; they’re everywhere!
 Florists, flower farms, and of course the road to Hana roadside stands are loaded to the gills with fresh tropical flowers for Mother’s Day.

 Most people who live in Maui work hard and any holiday, especially Mother’s Day, is a major beach day.
 What mom wouldn’t want to play in the ocean with their kids and family on Mother’s Day?
 Not many on Maui…

 Hawaiʻi’s flower lei is an international symbol of love and respect and is already in everyone’s thoughts on Mother’s Day because of the many Lei Day celebrations on May 1st from the week before, so there are plenty flowers and lei around to share with family and friends.

 Great selection and probably the best prices on the island.
 Bouquets run from $9 to $50, and lei are between $9 and $24.
 Of course, you can also get other goodies for your Mom like boxes of chocolates and a bottle of fine wine!
 Costco’s got it all!